-Direct material cost variance refers to the difference between the actual and standard costs of direct materials.
+Direct material cost variance refers to the difference between direct materials’ actual and standard costs.
 It is calculated using actual output.

 The variance might have been caused either because of changes to the quantity of material used or the price of the material.
 For example, a higher amount of raw materials might have been used by a company for a given level of output than the standard, resulting in an adverse variance.